 Tri-Creek Greenway Benefits

 Safe Routes to Parks: The Tri-Creek Greenway will connect seven parks (Fig. 1).
-Each of these parks offers different services, including ball fields (baseball/softball/kickball), basketball courts, disc golf (Hindman, Fig. 2), golf (First Tee), Jim Dailey Fitness Center (War Memorial), fishing, meeting spaces (Hindman), mountain bike trails (Boyle), nature viewing, pavilions, picnic areas, playgrounds, restrooms, a splash pad (War Memorial, Fig. 3), a skate park (Kanis), tennis courts, paved and natural surface trails (for biking, running, and walking), volleyball courts, and Little Rock Zoo (War Memorial).
+Each of these parks offers different services, including ball fields (baseball/softball/kickball), basketball courts, disc golf (Hindman, Fig. 3), golf (First Tee), Jim Dailey Fitness Center (War Memorial), fishing, meeting spaces (Hindman), mountain bike trails (Boyle), nature viewing, pavilions, picnic areas, playgrounds, restrooms, a splash pad (War Memorial, Fig. 4), a skate park (Kanis), tennis courts, paved and natural surface trails (for biking, running, and walking), volleyball courts, and Little Rock Zoo (War Memorial).
 The 6-mile corridor will also link to paved park trail systems in Brodie, Western Hills, and Boyle Parks, creating 20+ miles of recreational paved trail network.
 War Memorial and Hindman Parks have recently closed their golf courses and will likely expand their programing with the newly available space; these Tri-Creek Greenway anchor parks will become even more important destinations for equitable access.
 The Tri-Creek Greenway will provide safe access to all of these services and an active/recreational way to get to them.

-Figure 2.
+Figure 3.
 Equitable access to Hindman Park's new disc golf facilities is important for equal opportunities to health, wellness, and fun.

-Figure 3.
+Figure 4.
 Kids and adults cooling off in the War Memorial splash pad.
 Photo by CLR Parks and Recreation.

-Transportation Equity (Income): Transportation costs are unaffordable throughout Little Rock, but the Tri-Creek Greenway connects to some of the highest poverty areas and highest zero car household areas in the entire city (Figs. 3-4).
+Transportation Equity (Income): Transportation costs are unaffordable throughout Little Rock, but the Tri-Creek Greenway connects to some of the highest poverty areas and highest zero car household areas in the entire city (link's Figs. 2-4).
 The City is committed to increasing Accessible Alternative Transportation.
 The Tri-Creek Greenway makes bicycling a safer and more viable transportation solution.
 It does so directly by providing a bicycle off-street transportation corridor and indirectly by providing access to Rock Region Metro's #3, #5, #14, #17, #22, and #23 lines by connecting low-stress residential streets.
 In this way, the Tri-Creek Greenway makes transit more viable to more households by addressing the last mile problem.

-Risk Equity (Race): Risk is unequally distributed in the Little Rock metro area; black residents are 3.3 times as likely to be hit by a car as a pedestrian, 3.0x as likely to be hit by a car as a cyclist, and 2.4x as likely to be killed by a car as a pedestrian vs. white residents (Fig 5, Figs. 8-9).
+Risk Equity (Race): Risk is unequally distributed in the Little Rock metro area; black residents are 3.3 times as likely to be hit by a car as a pedestrian, 3.0x as likely to be hit by a car as a cyclist, and 2.4x as likely to be killed by a car as a pedestrian vs. white residents (Fig 5, link's Figs. 8-9).
 Mayor Scott's administration is focused on increasing equity.
 The Tri-Creek Greenway runs through disproportionately Black census blocks, increasing the safety of Black people walking and biking.

 Recreation and Health Equity: The Arkansas River Trail's location makes it serve some residents better than others.
-Race and income affect health outcomes in part through differences in opportunities for active recreation and transportation, The Tri-Creek Greenway will create accessibility to these opportunities for children and adults in parts of Little Rock with high proportions of low income and Black residents, increasing quality of life in Southwest Little Rock (pg.
+Race and income affect health outcomes in part through differences in opportunities for active recreation and transportation, The Tri-Creek Greenway will create accessibility to these opportunities for children and adults in parts of Little Rock with high proportions of low income and Black residents, increasing quality of life in Southwest Little Rock (link's pg.
 42).